polkadot-developers/substrate-developer-hub.github.io/style-guide.md

 ### Subject and Pronoun Disagreement

-Singular "they" is acceptable as a pronoun.
+When referring to a human subject (e.g. a developer, a user), use "they" as the singular pronoun.
 Make sure that there is no possibility of confusion about to what the pronoun refers (subject vs. object).

 Options: